Tag: Action

 Comparison of the Spirit of Two Seasons

-Season 1 was a revenge-and-pure-survival masterpiece.
+Season 1 was a revenge and pure survival masterpiece.
 It paid much attention to the desperation of the pandemic period and the inhumane nature of loan sharks.
 The second season is changing its focus to the more intricate power dynamics.
 Action sequences have even become finer.
 I also appreciated the choreography, which was sharp and very easy to watch, even though the fights were very fast.

 A Darker Turn to Our Heroes